w0/aggregator/README.md

 ## PostgreSQL setup

-On macos, assuming following the previous instructions to install PostgreSQL.
-You can run the following commands to setup the database.
+On macos, assuming you followed the previous instructions to install PostgreSQL, you can run the following commands to set up the database.

-Start by link postgresql into your path, enable the service and creating the db "gator".
+Start by linking postgresql into your path.
+Enable the service and create the db "gator".

 ```Shell
 brew link postgresql@15 --force